 - Shuwaikh Beach: a popular beach front in Kuwait and a good starting point for walking

-Al Salam Palace: in May of 1969, National Geographic had an article on Kuwait.
+- Al Salam Palace: in May of 1969, Nat Geo had an article on Kuwait.
 They reported that Al Salam Palace was, “Kuwait’s official guesthouse.
 Planned as the private pleasure dome of a royal sheikh… Peace Palace was purchased by the government $8,400,000.
 It witnesses glittering receptions held by and for the Emir.”
-Like many other buildings, the palace suffered severe destruction during Iraq’s invasion of Kuwait in 1990.
+Like many other buildings, the palace suffered severe destruction during the invasion.
 It was abandoned for many years, but was recently renovated.

-Sheikh Jaber Al-Ahmad Cultural Center: opened quite recently in 2016, it is now one of Kuwait’s most distinguishable landmarks.
+- Sheikh Jaber Al-Ahmad Cultural Center: opened in 2016, it is now one of Kuwait’s most distinguishable landmarks.

-Al Maqsab Gate: another one of Kuwait’s old city gates.
-There is a very sweet miniature park of Kuwait at Shaheed Park that features Al Maqsab Gate.
+- Al Maqsab Gate: one of Kuwait’s old city gates.
+There is a miniature park at Shaheed that features the gate

-Behbehani House Complex: adjacent to the church, I’ve previously posted about this interesting complex here.
+- Behbehani House Complex: adjacent to the church, I’ve posted about this interesting complex here.